NiklasPhabian/pydap_notebooks/README.md

     jupyter-lab

-Clic on the pydap\_notebooks directory and run the pydap\_demo notebook.
+Click on the pydap\_notebooks directory and run the pydap\_demo notebook.

 ## Using venv and pip3